Asking the right questions before and during your trek can help save you time, money, and your life.

 If you’ve been trekking in Nepal before you will know the way of the country a little better and can make a more accurate personal decision about taking a guide or not.

 If it’s your first time, then a guide really is a better option.
-If you need a guide recommendation, then you can contact me.
-However, I’d prefer it if you just buy my Guidebook to Nepal because A) it lists all local guides and B) it keeps this site running.
+If you need a guide recommendation, then you can contact me through my Find a Nepali Trekking Guide service.
+However, I’d prefer it if you just buy my Guidebook to Nepal because A) it lists all local guides and trekking agencies and B) it’s 100% unsponsored, easy to read, up-to-date, grounded, and honest.

 Trek with a social conscious!